brglackin/RepData_PeerAssessment1/PA1_template.md

 dataNoNAs<-data.frame(dataNoNAs,dayType=as.factor(dayType))
 ```

-We aggregate the data by interval and dayType, and plot the graph with the lattice package's xyplot command.
+This data was aggregated by interval and dayType, and a graph comparing the averages by interval for each of the dayType factor values was plotted with the lattice package's xyplot command.

 ```r